google/python-fire/docs/using-cli.md

 You can then explore the Python object that `widget` corresponds to interactively using Python.

+Note: if you want fire to start the IPython REPL instead of the regular Python one, the `ipython` package needs to be installed in your environment.

 ### `--completion`: Generating a completion script <a name="completion-flag"></a>